Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning

-Investigating the importance of force sensing in multimodal systems for contact-rich tasks is an active area of research.
+Utilizing force sensing in multimodal systems for contact-rich tasks is an active area of research.
 Efforts include representation learning of wrench or tactile information \cite{lee2020making,guzey2023dexterity}, using kinesthetic demonstrations\cite{ablett2024multimodal,zhang2025kinedex,chen2025dexforce} or hand-held, robot free demonstrations\cite{liu2024forcemimic,liu2025vitamin} for tasks that are hard to teleoperate, and learning to perform bimanual manipulation with visuotactile sensors\cite{zhao2025polytouch,lin2024learning}.
 These approaches provide investigations of the utility of force sensing for performing dexterous, contact-rich manipulation tasks, but do not explore specifically the problem of highly cluttered environments with contact on non-prehensile surfaces.

-Other works perform decluttering or packing tasks on tabletop clutter\cite{huang2021visual,yuan2019end,muhayyuddin2017randomized,srivastava2014combined,kurenkov2020visuomotor}, with some approaches using force sensing as part of their multimodal systems\cite{li2022see, murali2022active}.
+Other works perform decluttering, object retraction, or packing tasks on tabletop clutter\cite{huang2021visual,yuan2019end,muhayyuddin2017randomized,srivastava2014combined,kurenkov2020visuomotor, agboh2018real}, with some approaches using force sensing as part of their multimodal systems\cite{li2022see, murali2022active}.
 However, in these works the robot can view the manipulation scenario from the top (similar to the overhead view in \cref{fig:CoverFig}c), which does not reflect the visual occlusion encountered in lateral access scenarios.
 Furthermore, an open tabletop environment avoids the sporadic object jamming that frequently occurs in lateral access scenes where the objects are in an enclosed space.

-Several recent efforts enable object retraction from cluttered lateral access scenes by performing mechanical search using a slender end-effector with a suction cup at the end \cite{gupta2013interactive, huang2021mechanical, huang2022mechanical, liu2025fetchbot}, yet these approaches are limited to relatively low clutter density, in part due to the lack of force sensing.
-Specifically, they do not use non-prehensile tactile sensors, despite the majority of manipulation maneuvers being non-prehensile.
+Several recent efforts enable object retraction from cluttered lateral access scenes by reasoning about occlusions and performing mechanical search to isolate target objects \cite{gupta2013interactive, huang2021mechanical, huang2022mechanical, liu2025fetchbot, bejjani2021occlusion}, yet these approaches are limited to relatively low clutter density, in part due to the lack of force sensing.
+Specifically, despite the majority of manipulation maneuvers being non-prehensile, they do not use non-prehensile tactile sensors, which we define as distributed contact force sensors that detect non-prehensile manipulation interactions.